Is Adoption Right For You?

 Beginnings offers a full-service menu of adoption-related services that follows a logical step-by-step approach in bringing you together with a beautiful child.
 The process is as follows:

 Attend a PRIDE pre-service training program.
-As of January 1, 2008, PRIDE training is mandatory for all couples adopting in Ontario.
+As of January 1, 2008, PRIDE training is mandatory for all individuals/couples adopting in Ontario.

-Begin work on your profile, describing your family through words and pictures in a booklet or scrapbook that will be shown to birth parents.
-(Create your Profile)
+Begin work on your profile, describing your family through words and pictures in a booklet that will be shown to birth parents.

 If both parties agree to proceed, they usually meet on several occasions before the birth to work out a mutually agreed upon plan for contact after the birth of the baby.

-Beginnings prepares and submits a Proposal to the Ministry of Children and Youth Services regarding the proposed placement.
+Beginnings prepares and submits a Proposal to the Ministry of Children, Community and Social Services regarding the proposed placement.
 A Proposal is a comprehensive package of all the required documents.
 It must be reviewed by the Ministry staff and approval given before a child is placed in an adoptive family.

 Birth parents are provided with independent legal advice before they sign a “Parent’s Consent to Adoption” in the presence of a lawyer.
 This cannot be signed before the eighth day after the birth.